 - Gear list

-This course introduces you to Outdoor Lead Climbing in New Zealand
+Outdoor Lead Climbing in New Zealand

 It is and intermediate form of Outdoor Rock Climbing known also as 'Sport'-Climbing.
 Clipping bolts with a quickdraw and leading the rope up as you go.
 These courses are ideal for people with some previous climbing experience who want to take the sport to the next level.